 HONEYCOMB WITH ICE CREAM, H*CK YEAH!

 When I decided to tackle this Harry Potter (and classic British) recipe I knew I wanted one of the flavors to be raspberry.
-Fruits are one of the components of knickerbocker glory sundaes, and raspberry is my favorite fruit to use in desserts.
+Fruits are one of the main components of a knickerbocker glory sundae, and raspberry is my favorite fruit to use in desserts.
 I love how the sharpness of raspberries contrasts with anything sweet, it’s a promised explosion of flavor.
 However, I didn’t want to fall into the common trap of pairing vanilla with raspberry so I googled ‘What goes well with raspberries?’ and along came my answer: almond and honey!

-A perfect pairing in concept and as proof I knew that ballı bademli (honey and almond) was a very popular ice cream in Turkey but I knew I wouldn’t find it in France.
+A perfect pairing in concept and as proof I knew that ballı bademli (honey and almond) was a very popular flavor of ice cream in Turkey but I knew I wouldn’t find it in France.
 Turkey was really the only place where I saw this type of ice cream so I resigned myself to use a simple almond ice cream and to add honeycomb candy to get the honey taste.
-Plus the crunchy honeycomb offers a great texture throughout the knickerbocker glory.
+Plus the crunchy honeycomb offers a great texture throughout the knickerbocker glory sundae.
 All in all, it’s a great mix of flavors and textures that work surprisingly well together.
 I use this honeycomb recipe and I halve the ingredients.
 When I don’t add honeycomb to my almond ice cream, I add pieces of almond brittle, which my husband absolutely adores.
 Maybe I’ll post this recipe later on.

 Behold the most glorious summer treat, the Knickerbocker glory sundae!
 My Knickerbocker glory is composed of layers and layers of raspberry and almond ice creams, crushed honeycomb candy and whipped cream, all drizzled with a copious amount of homemade raspberry sauce.
 Yum!

 For the raspberry sauce: